-Using standard concatenation, we will never leave the any\ expression.
-We will forever entertain the possibility that a '\/' string that we see is contained in a longer comment and that, simultaneously, the comment has ended.
-One way to approach the problem is to exclude the terminating string from the any\ expression using set difference.
+Using standard concatenation, we will never leave the any expression.
+We will forever entertain the possibility that a '/' string that we see is contained in a longer comment and that, simultaneously, the comment has ended.
+The concatenation of the comment machine with SP is done to show this.
+When we match space, we are also still matching the comment body.

+One way to approach the problem is to exclude the terminating string from the any expression using set difference.
 We must be careful to exclude not just the terminating string, but any string that contains it as a substring.
 A verbose, but proper specification of a C comment parser is given by the following regular expression.
-Note that this operation is the basis of the strong subtraction operator.

-'''

-comment = '/' ( any - ( any '/' any ) ) '/';
+comment = '/' ((any @comm) - (any '/' any)) '/';

-'''
+We have phrased the problem of controlling non-determinism in terms of excluding strings common to two expressions which interact when combined.
 We can also phrase the problem in terms of the transitions of the state machines that implement these expressions.
-During the concatenation of any\ and '\/' we will be making transitions that are composed of both the loop of the first expression and the characters of the second.
-At this time we want the transition on the '/' character to take precedence over and disallow the transition that originated in the any\ loop.
+During the concatenation of any and '/' we will be making transitions that are composed of both the loop of the first expression and the final character of the second.
+At this time we want the transition on the '/' character to take precedence over and disallow the transition that originated in the any loop.

-In another scenario, we wish to implement a lightweight tokenizer that we can utilize in the composition of a larger machine.
+In another parsing problem, we wish to implement a lightweight tokenizer that we can utilize in the composition of a larger machine.
 For example, some HTTP headers have a token stream as a sub-language.
+The following example is an attempt at a regular expression-based tokenizer that does not function correctly due to unintended nondeterminism.